jeju5/management/cs/aws/aws_developer.md

         * Health Check
           * You can make load balanceer ping health check for their availability.
           * InService (means healthy), OutofService (means unhealthy)
-          * If enabled, The load balancer performs health checks on all registered instances, whether the instance is in a healthy state or an unhealthy state.
+          * If Health Check enabled, The load balancer performs health checks on all registered instances, whether the instance is in a healthy state or an unhealthy state.
         * When creating Classic Load Balancer facing Internet, always resolve DNS name and use it.
 Never use IP address because it may change.
         * path based routing is based on hostname & url-path.
 (URL = hostname:port/path)
 * ports